mlzxy/visjs2jupyter/README.md

 # Visualization Tool for Image Clustering

-modified from https://github.com/ucsd-ccbb/visJS2jupyter to support customize image on each node.
+modified from https://github.com/ucsd-ccbb/visJS2jupyter to support to customize image on each node.

 ## Installation